PGPinformatics/PGPincubator/arvados-setup/README.md

 ### Step 1: Install the tools

-These are still under development, you need to get them from a branch:
+These are still under development, and you need to get them from a branch, after installing Python venv and cloning the Arvados source repo following the steps as described in the first part of this document.

 ```
 . venv/bin/activate